marcusoftnet/marcusoftnet.github.io/_posts/2017-10-20-when-we-used-user-story-mapping-to-plan-our-move.md

 ---
 layout: post
-title: "When we used user story mapping to plan our move"
+title: When we used user story mapping to plan our move
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2017-10-20 11:06:09
 tags:
  - Lean